Contents:

 A complaint must be filed within 6 months of an alleged contravention of:

 The director may exercise their discretion to extend the time limit for filing a complaint on application by the complainant.
-This extension can be granted even after the time limit for filing the complaint has expired.
+Although this extension can be granted even after the time limit for filing the complaint has expired, the director strongly enforces time limits in accordance with Section 2 - Purposes of this Act ("fair and efficient procedures for resolving disputes").

 A transitional provision in section 40 of Bill 8 – 2019: Employment Standards Amendment Act, 2019 provides that complaints received and not resolved before the date the changes to this section came into force (August 15, 2021) are subject to the former text of this section, given and interpreted below: